-The UMass+ Trapped Ions Quantum Computing and Photonics lab develops integrated technologies like photonics for trapped ion quantum processor units (QPUs).
+The UMass+ Trapped Ion Quantum Computing and Photonics lab led by Professor Robert Niffenegger develops integrated technologies like photonics for trapped ion quantum processor units (QPUs).
 One of the main obstacles for large scale and fault tolerant quantum computing with trapped ion qubits is the difficulty of individually addressing multiple ions using external optical lenses.
 Developing trapped ion quantum processors with integrated photonics and other integrated technologies like laser sources, digital and analog electronics and single photon detectors may enable the next generation of quantum hardware towards large scale quantum computers and practical applications.

 We have open positions if you’re interested in joining our lab.